Fairmont Beijing: Amenities

 The hotel has 222 rooms.
 LTW, a design firm based in Singapore, devised the layout of the hotel rooms.
 Each room has a size of 40 m2 or more.
-They feature a combination of carpets and marble floors and windows that that run from floor to ceiling.
+They feature a combination of carpets and marble floors and windows that run from floor to ceiling.
 They are furnished with televisions in the bathtub and iPods.
 Bathrooms, which have heated floors, have Japanese-style toilets.
 Fairmont Beijing offers a pillow menu to allow guests to choose pillows.
 Fodor's said the hotel "stays just on the right side of tasteful".
 DestinAsian observed that the rooms had "panoramic urban vistas" and "rich embellishments like Chinese silks, original brushstroke paintings, and hand-carved lacquerware" that "create a plush imperial ambience".
 Observing the hotel's gold color scheme, DK found it "glamorous without being gaudy".

 Fairmont Beijing features several restaurants and bars.
 The Cut, a steakhouse on the second floor, serves prime cuts of beef from Australia and Canada.
 Fodor's said the restaurant's steaks are "some of the finest (and priciest)" in Beijing.
 China Daily reviewer Jun Ye praised the restaurant, writing, "Both hotel and restaurant target the luxury-loving crowd, but they do offer commensurate good service" and "There were not many diners on the evening we ate at The Cut, but the quality of food and service definitely deserves much better patronage."
 Lunar 8 serves a buffet that is open the entire day.
 The Cantonese cuisine-themed restaurant serves Peking duck.
 It allows customers to join the chef in carving up the duck and observe at the open kitchen how the duck is roasted.
 Citing the dishes chicken and ginseng boiled twice, hot sauce flavored sauteed codfish, and sauteed calamari paired with Tieguanyin, reviewer Jun Ye of the China Daily wrote, "The restaurant's chef is innovative, and has come up with his own interpretation of traditional Chinese dishes."
 The Champagne Bar serves bar food that has a Chinese influence as well as distinct cocktails. that's Shanghai said the bar "showcases a wide selection of bubbly elixirs plus a solid range of fine wines and signature molecular cocktails to die for".

 The hotel offers the more expensive Fairmont Gold booking option, which gives guests access to a concierge, a lounge, more amenities.
 On the 20th floor in the skybridge, the hotel has the Fairmont Gold Club for these guests that has meeting rooms and a seating area.
 In the skybridge, the 21st floor has an indoor pool, a yoga studio, the Willow Stream Spa, a gym, and locker rooms that have a steam rooms.
 Customers can undergo services for their face and body at the spa, which has 12 rooms and occupies three of the skybridge's stories.
 The spa offers both Chinese and Western treatments.